Anton238/eventify/wiki/architecture/components/Events component.md

 - High Throughput
 - Eventual consistency

+These characteristics are achieved in the following way:
+1. **Stateless app**
+   Each request can be processed by any instance of the application, so we can evenly distribute the load and scale the application.
+   Also, the application can be deployed in several regions to ensure availability.

+2. **Asynchronous communications**
+   By using asynchronous events in Kafka, we can achieve  eventual consistency.

 ### Integrations:
-- CRUD Synchronous API
+- **Synchronous API**
-  HTTP REST requests
+  HTTP REST requests should be used for read operations
-- CRUD Async API
-  Consuming events from Kafka topic
+- **Asynchronous API**
+  Kafka events should be used for create/update/delete operations
-- Async Notifications
+- **Async Notifications**
   Produce events to Kafka topic every time any Event was changed

 ### Security
 //TODO ... something about JWT

 The correctness of the request will be checked based on the specified rights.
-For example, if request is sent to delete an event on behalf of a customer, it won't be processed and will return an error.
+For example, if request is sent to delete an Event on behalf of a customer, it won't be processed and will return an error.

+### Caching
+We predict that the most frequent operation is viewing events.
+The most viewed Events should be cached for faster access.